defold/doc/docs/en/manuals/optimization-speed.md

 * Reduce draw calls - Read more about reducing draw calls in [this forum post](https://forum.defold.com/t/draw-calls-and-defold/4674)
 * Reduce overdraw
 * Reduce shader complexity - Read up on GLSL optimizations in [this Khronos article](https://www.khronos.org/opengl/wiki/GLSL_Optimizations).
-You can also modify the default shaders used by Defold (found in `builtins/materials`) and reduce shader precision to gain some speed on low end devices.
-All shaders are using `highp` precision and a change to for instance `mediump` can in some cases improve performance slightly.
+You can also modify the default shaders used by Defold (found in `builtins/materials`) and choose lower precision where the shader does not need `highp`.
+Cross-compiled GLSL ES shaders default to `mediump` for floating-point values and `highp` for integers, and these defaults can be changed in the Shader project settings.
+Explicit per-variable qualifiers take precedence.
+See the [shader precision documentation](/manuals/shader/#precision).

 ## Reduce scene graph complexity
 Reducing the scene graph complexity is needed if the profiler shows high values in the `GameObject` scope and more specifically for the `UpdateTransform` sample.
 Some actions to take: